If you are a company aiming to unlock your potential of producing better software faster, then DevOps is the key that you need.

-In place of these silos, organizations have to navigate them towards collaborating, communicating, and optimization, to increase both the reliability of operations, along with the productivity of developers.
+In place of these silos, organizations have to navigate them towards collaborating, communicating, and optimizing, to increase both the reliability of operations, along with the productivity of developers.

 Boost Speed of Operations

-Speed is the rallying cry of DevOps practices.
-The demand to meet and adapt to the changing needs of the market, customers, and business objectives means the organization’s development process and release capabilities need to be extremely nimble and fast.
+Speed is one major objective of DevOps practices.
+The demand to meet and adapt to the changing needs of the market, customers, and business objectives means the organization’s development process and release capabilities need to be extremely smooth and fast.

 Fail Smart, Fail Safe Conditions

-DevOps processes mitigate or remove the risk of failure, thereby creating an environment where developers feel safe to innovate due to the presence of automated testing, early warning systems of failure, and the ability to immediately restore the last known good system state, in the event of failure.
+DevOps processes remove the risk of failure, thereby creating an environment where developers feel safe to innovate due to the presence of automated testing, early warning systems of failure, and the ability to immediately restore the last known good system state.

 Frequent and Small Updates of Software Applications